-Method 2-Adding to Cancel
+Method 2-Combination

 Combine the equations in such a way that one of the variables cancels out.
+To eliminate a variable, you can add the equations or subtract one equation from the other.

-To solve the two equations 4x + 3y = 8 and x + y = 3, multiply both sides of the second equation by -3 to get -3x - 3y = -9.
-Now add the two equations; the 3y and the -3y cancel out, leaving: x = -1.
+To solve for x in the two equations 4x + 3y = 8 and x + y = 3, multiply both sides of the second equation by 3 to get 3x + 3y = 9.
+Now subtract the second equation from the first.